Banking Development District Application Instructions

 The $10 million in deposits must be collateralized in accordance with state law and general municipal law 10.

-The initial deposit is for a four-year period, however the branch is required to submit a report highlighting the branch’s activities on a bi-annual basis.
-If the Department determines that the branch is not making sufficient progress in meeting the goals stated in the application, the branch will be required to submit an annual renewal request prior to the four-year period.
-If the branch is performing satisfactorily, after the initial four-year period has passed, the subsidized deposits must either be returned to the State Comptroller, or renewed by the branch (see below for renewal request process).
+The initial deposit is for a four-year period; however the branch is required to submit a report highlighting the branch’s activities on an annual basis.
+The Department responds to the institution with a determination on the extent to which the institution’s activities and outcomes meet its BDD goals, and the extent to which other considerations may need to be made in order to meet the financial services needs in the community.
+If the branch is performing satisfactorily, after the initial four-year period has passed, the BDD deposits must either be returned to the State Comptroller, or renewed by the branch (see below for renewal request process).

 The Market Rate Program

-BDD branches may also request that the State Comptroller deposit non-subsidized, market rate deposits in the amount of $25 million in the branch.
+BDD branches may also request that the State Comptroller deposit non-subsidized, market rate deposits in the amount of up to $25 million in the branch.

 For subsidized deposits, once the initial four-year period has ended, a BDD branch may request renewal of its deposits.
 Renewal requests must be made annually prior to the maturation date of the deposits.
 The renewal process allows the Department to assess each branch’s progress in meeting the identified needs articulated in the original BDD application.